ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 reads](https://apple.github.io/foundationdb/developer-guide.html#snapshot-reads)
 and [atomic
 updates](https://apple.github.io/foundationdb/developer-guide.html#atomic-operations)
-are used avoid the creation of unnecessary conflict ranges.
+are used to avoid the creation of unnecessary conflict ranges.
 More on conflicts will be explained later.

 ```elixir